Amber Alert issued for missing children - ages 2 and 4 - last seen in South LA

 The children's mother, 39-year-old Tiffany Bryant, is described as being 5-foot 4-inches tall, 100 pounds, with blonde hair and brown eyes.
 She was last seen wearing white pants, a short-sleeve blouse and flip-flops.

-The second suspect, 53-year-old David James, is described as weighing 170 pounds with gray hair and blue eyes.
+James, 53, is described as weighing 170 pounds with gray hair and blue eyes.
 He was last seen wearing jeans, a navy blue button-up shirt and flip-flops.